Belgium at the FIFA World Cup

 Belgium have appeared in the finals tournament of the FIFA World Cup on 14 occasions, the first being at the first FIFA World Cup in 1930 where they finished in 11th place and played the first ever World Cup match against the United States.
-The inaugural FIFA World Cup final was officiated by Belgian referee John Langenus.
+The inaugural FIFA World Cup final was officiated by the Belgian referee John Langenus.

 Traditionally, Belgium's greatest rival is the Netherlands.
 The two countries have met each other twice in the history of the FIFA World Cup, with one win for Belgium (USA 1994) and one draw (France 1998).
 The team that has played the most against Belgium in the finals is the continuum USSR-Russia: five times, with three victories for Belgium and two for the Soviet Union.

 Belgium's best finish in the World Cup is third, at the Russia 2018 tournament.
 Belgium previously finished fourth in the Mexico 1986 competition.

 FIFA World Cup record

 Belgian's first five appearances at the FIFA World Cup between 1930 and 1970 were not successful, as they failed to advance beyond the first round.
 After two scoreless defeats at the inaugural World Cup in 1930, Belgium scored their first two World Cup goals in 1934 against Germany, by virtue of Bernard Voorhoof.
 However, both in 1934 and 1938 the Red Devils went out with a single loss.
 In 1954 they held England to a draw (4–4) and in 1970 they achieved their first World Cup win, against El Salvador (3–0).

-Belgium reached six successive World Cups from 1982 through 2002 by playing qualification rounds, a record bettered only by Spain whose 2018 World Cup is their ninth consecutive qualification (a streak going back to 1986).
-Every other nation with an equal or longer string of appearances has had the streak "interrupted" by automatic qualification as the host or the defending champion (the 2006 tournament was the first for which the defending champion does not automatically qualify).
-On top of that, in that era the Belgian team reached the second phase five out of six times.

-Their fourth-place finish in the 1986 was their best placement in their World Cup history, until 2018 when they finished third after beating England (2-0) in Saint Petersburg.
+Belgium qualified for six successive World Cups from 1982 to 2002, and reached the second phase in five of these tournaments.
+Their fourth-place finish in the 1986 was the best placing in their World Cup history until 2018, when they finished third after beating England 2–0 in Saint Petersburg.